Xubuntu/wiki.xubuntu.org/content/qa/isotesting.md

 For example - you start the installer but are unable to complete.
 Mark your test as Failed.^1^

-Bugs: These are bugs discovered during the test, which don\'t affect the testcase.
+Bugs: These are bugs discovered during the test, which don't affect the testcase.
 For example, an application not part of the test, crashes and you see the crash dialogue.